digitallawyer/openlegaldictionary/_definitions/feodum.md

 ---
 title: Feodum
 permalink: "/definitions/feodum.html"
-body: This word (meaning a feud or fee) ls the one most commonly used by the older English law-writers, though its equlva-lent, “feud urn,” Is used generally by the more modern writers nnd by the feudal law-writers.
+body: This word (meaning a feud or fee) is the one most commonly used by the older English law-writers, though its equlva-lent, “feud urn,” is used generally by the more modern writers nnd by the feudal law-writers.
 Litt.
 8 1; Spelman.
 There were various classes of feoda, among which may be enumerated the following; Feodum latent m, a lay fee.
 Feodum militare, a knight's fee.
 Feodum improprium, an improper or